 View our collection of local historical documents

-Local newspapers dating back to 1849, census, church records, and more are available on microfilm on the second floor of the Queen's Square Library.
+Local newspapers dating back to 1849, census, church records, and more are available on microfilm.
+Please ask at the Queen's Square Member Services desk for assistance.

 Cambridge Landmarks Map

-Built using Google Maps, this tool is a great way to find information on heritage sites in Cambridge.
+Built using Google Maps, this tool is a great way to find information on old houses and heritage sites in Cambridge.
 Click on a landmark icon to open a scanned newspaper article about the landmark.
 The articles are from "Landmarks," a regular feature by Ray Martin that ran in the Cambridge Times during the 1990s and 2000s.
 Information for the feature was provided by the Cambridge Archives and the Municipal Heritage Advisory Committee.